rsreimer/flutter-workshop/README.md

 When the emulator is up and running, you can start the app in debug mode by navigating to Debug -> Start Debugging in the topmenu, or you can just start the app by running `flutter run`.
 Debug mode is of course preferable.

 ## Build your Pokédex
-Have a look at the assignments.pdf in this repository to get started.
+Have a look at assignments.pdf in this repository to get started.